 Named after the Otz valley in which it was discovered, the mummy’s body was remarkably well preserved, as were most of his clothing, tools and weapons.
 Since then, scientists have examined the mummy’s remains thoroughly, learning much about the everyday life of ancient Europeans.

-One of the most remarkable discoveries was a complicated system of bluish&#45black tattoos running along Otzi’s back, right knee and left ankle.
+One of the most remarkable discoveries was a complicated system of bluish-black tattoos running along Otzi’s back, right knee and left ankle.
 While most tattoos are ornamental in nature, the tattoos found on Otzi’s body were in the form of simple stripes or crosses.
 They were also found in places that would normally be covered by hair or clothing.
 Did the ice man’s tattoos have any significance beyond ornamentation?
 A group of scientists from the University of Graz in Austria attempted to answer that question by theorising a relationship between the tattoos and traditional acupuncture points.
 Their findings, first published in The Lancet in 1999 and updated in Discover magazine in 2000, show that acupuncture, or a system of healing quite similar to it, may have been in use in central Europe more than 2,000 years earlier than previously believed.

 The research team, led by Drs.
 Leopold Dorfer and Max Moser, overlaid the locations of the tattoos with acupuncture points.
 Experts from three acupuncture societies then examined the locations of the tattoos.

-X&#45rays of the ice man’s body revealed evidence of arthritis in the hip joints, knees, ankles and lower spine, and many of the acupuncture points associated with his tattoos can be used for these conditions.
+X-rays of the ice man’s body revealed evidence of arthritis in the hip joints, knees, ankles and lower spine, and many of the acupuncture points associated with his tattoos can be used for these conditions.

 Forensic analysis of the mummy also revealed that his intestines were filled with whipworm eggs, which can cause severe abdominal pain.
 Five of the tattoos located on the body corresponded with points traditionally used to treat stomach disorders.